Shamir-Lab/AdaOrder/README.md

 # AdaOrder

+This implementation of AdaOrder corresponds to the following papaer: .

+To cite this paper use the following form:

 ## Usage

+First, compile the source code using your compiler to "AdaOrder.jar".

 AdaOrder generates 2 files in the working directory: freq.txt, ranks.txt. ranks.txt is the file with the generated minimizer order [Algorithm 1 in our paper].